 One in eight children in the UK now have a diagnosable mental health disorder, according to research from YoungMinds – that’s roughly three children in every school classroom.
 Shockingly, suicide was the most common cause of death for boys (16.2 per cent of all deaths) and girls (13.3 per cent) aged between five and 19 in 2017.

-GoodtoKnow sought expert advice from Child and Adolescent Psychiatrist Dr Maite Ferrin, and Nick Harrop, Campaigns Manager at mental health charity YoungMinds about how best to start the conversation with your kids about mental health.
+GoodtoKnow spoke to Child and Adolescent Psychiatrist Dr Maite Ferrin and Nick Harrop, Campaigns Manager at mental health charity YoungMinds, about how best to start the conversation with your kids about mental health.